kydeps/boilerplate/README.md

 Note that exporting library targets to be installed requires the `KyDepsPackageLibraryTarget(...)` one-liner and a fully working example is available at https://github.com/kydeps/ky_temp_path.

+# Make it Your Own!

+This is not complicated machinery.
+It is a repo that contains mostly templates and you can fork it and customize the templates.

+You can even add more templates to suit your specific needs.
+Get in touch if you have trouble doing it!